jatinchowdhury18/ChowDSP-VCV/README.md

 ## License

-ChowDSP VCV Modules are licensed under the GPLv3 license.
+ChowDSP VCV Modules (both artwork and code) are licensed under the GPLv3 license.
 Enjoy!